Vishlu/Vishlu/README.md

 - 📅 Managed multiple high-priority projects with top organizational skills, meeting deadlines and quality standards.
 - 🔌 Developed an API using Kompass API key for seamless database interactions, updates, and creations.
 - 🤖 Designed a bidirectional LSTM model for gender classification from names, achieving 92.45% accuracy.
 - 📧 Built an intelligent Email Lead Generation Tool for automated client notifications, boosting outreach efficiency.
-- ⚙️ Leveraged Generative AI and prompt engineering to automate tasks, saving 35% workflow time.
 - 📊 Streamlined data collection/reporting with Python automation, reducing processing time by 20%.
 - 🕷️ Created data extraction tools (emails, phones, addresses) using Python, Scrapy, and BeautifulSoup—cutting manual effort by 50%.
 - 📄 Documented full system architectures, specs, and API docs for maintainability.
 - 🔒 Handled large datasets with best practices in efficiency, security, and compliance.
-- 🛠️ Built optimized data pipelines and warehouses, improving accessibility and query speeds.
 - 👨‍🏫 Mentored juniors to align with project vision and enhance their skills.
 - 📈 Led weekly progress meetings for stakeholder alignment on milestones.